Dei-088/GROCERY-LIST/README.md

 - Python 3.10
 ## How to use?
-- Enter the budget for ypur specified grocery list
+- Enter the budget for your specified grocery list
 - Add items according to your need and/or preference
 - You may update/delete items according to your liking
 - Exit the program to view your finalized grocery list including the remaining budget